 Note: the bogies are not present on the picture.

 Finally, these coaches are quite well-designed, apart from the roof separated from the body… and the lack of stiffening of the body top, which undulates as it wants.
 We can find here almost the same design as for the DEV and UIC REE: a single piece for body and chassis, and a separate roof, which leads to a weakness of the upper body which cannot be reinforced due to the moulding impossibility.
 Same causes, same consequences.

 A body moulded with the roof on a separate chassis would have been a much better solution, especially since here the perfectly flat walls would not have created an undercut problem.
 There is apparently a lack of engineers at model train manufacturers.
 They are probably too expensive!

 Anyway, there will be no difficulty in painting the fittings or sticking printed paper on the panes.

-One drawback: for the next car that I disassembled, it was more difficult because certain parts (doors) were glued, which resulted in the breakage of some clips, but without significant consequence.
+One drawback: for the next coach that I disassembled, it was more difficult because certain parts (doors) were glued, which resulted in the breakage of some clips, but without significant consequence.

 To facilitate the installation of the decors and the passage of the lighting wires, we must make some changes on the interior fittings.

 On the floor, the reliefs due to the mould ejectors and the ribs that are on the platforms (hatchings) must be trimmed, using a cutter or a milling bit.
 We must also make two notches on the floor of the toilet (circle) for the passage of the wires.

 By removing the ribs, one could fear some interior fittings distortion; this is not the case because it is held at the ends by the glazing of the gangway doors.

 A support (1) for the lighting strip is glued over a platform wall.